pytorch/torchchat/README.md

 To adapt these recipes or wrote your own, please refer to the [quantization overview](docs/quantization.md).

 With quantization, 32-bit floating numbers can be represented with as few as 8 or even 4 bits, and a scale shared by a group of these weights.
 This transformation is lossy and modifies the behavior of models.
 While research is being conducted on how to efficiently quantize large language models for use in mobile devices, this transformation invariably results in both quality loss and a reduced amount of control over the output of the models, leading to an increased risk of undesirable responses, hallucination and stuttering.
-In effect, a developer quantizing a model has much control and a concomitant responsibility to understand and reduce these effects.
+In effect, a developer quantizing a model has a responsibility to understand and reduce these effects.

 ## Desktop Execution